 Funding is also problematic, as many people with mental health problems are worried that they won’t be able to afford the treatment, and accept their limited functionality.

-Telehealth has taken off in the last decades, and mental health is one of the main fields that benefits its advantages.
+Telehealth has taken off in the last decades, and mental health is one of the main fields that benefits from it.

 Through electronic behavioral health systems, mobile therapy solutions, e-clinics and more, telemedicine not only eliminates the distance between patients and medical providers, but it also decreases costs and encourages patient health engagement.